Janis Joplin and Robert Frost

 “Two roads diverged in a yellow wood…long I stood and looked down one as far as I could…then took the other just as fair…Both that morning equally lay…I kept the first for another day…I took the one less traveled by, and that has made all the difference.”

-The poem is deceptively complex.
-So much so that it is almost universally misinterpreted.
 Frost is confronted with a binary choice.
 Either choice will lead him equally well to his destination, so his choice has no extrinsic consequences.
-The only consequence is intrinsic: the experience of the journey itself.
+The only consequence is intrinsic: his experience of the journey itself.
+And about this he can only conjecture; he had no actual information.
+He is flying blind.

 Objectively speaking, Frost’s ‘choice’ is not a choice at all.
-Either way, he will reach his destination, and he has no useful information about either of the two alternative paths: “both that morning equally lay.”
-His choice, no matter how he dresses it up, is random.
+Either way, he will reach his destination, and his choice is not informed by any useful information about either of the two alternative paths: “both that morning equally lay.”

-By labeling his randomly chosen path as “the one less traveled,” Frost begins to construct the narrative that will come to be known as his life: “I shall be telling this with a sigh somewhere ages and ages hence: two roads diverged in a wood and I, I took the one less traveled by...”
+He has manufactured a value system out of whole cloth, and he uses the resulting gradations to label his randomly chosen path ‘less traveled’, which translates into ‘better’ in Frost’s private language.
+So Frost begins (or continues) his lifelong project: the construction of a narrative that will come to be known as his life: “I shall be telling this with a sigh somewhere ages and ages hence: two roads diverged in a wood and I, I took the one less traveled by...”

 The meaning of Frost’s choice comes entirely from the ‘subjective form’ (Whitehead) he gives to his actions.
-My life is a series of stories I tell myself about myself.
-The subjective form that I give to my essentially random acts becomes the thread of the narrative that constitutes my life.
+My Life is nothing but a series of stories I tell myself about myself to myself (and others) based on an essentially random sequence of events.
+The subjective aim that I attribute to my actions becomes the thread of the My Life narrative (Rob Lowe has contracted to play me in the movie version.)

 Joplin agrees that Value and Freedom are incompatible, but she permits them to coexist on a continuum; we sacrifice Freedom when we pursue Value.

 According to Frost, neither Freedom nor Value are objectively real.
-We imagine we are free while we are making random choices, and we confer value on certain choices according to how we label them.
+We imagine we are free when we are in fact making random choices and arbitrarily conferring value on those choices.

 Finally, Pope Leo: Far from being incompatible, Value and Freedom are inextricable.
 We are free to the extent and only to the extent that we pursue Value.